r0m4nm/framo-bridge/INSTALL.md

 ### Step 1: Download the Addon

-Download the latest `framo-exporter.zip` from the releases page.
+Download the latest `framo-bridge.zip` from the releases page.

 ### Step 2: Install in Blender

 1. Open Blender
 2. Go to **Edit → Preferences → Add-ons**
 3. Click **Install...** button (top right)
-4. Navigate to the downloaded `framo-exporter.zip` file
+4. Navigate to the downloaded `framo-bridge.zip` file
 5. Select the zip file and click **Install Add-on**
 6. Find "Import-Export: Framo Bridge" in the addon list
 7. **Check the box** to enable it